VILLASframework/documentation/node/types/File.md

 		out = {
-			uri = "logs/output_%F_%T.log"	# The output URI accepts all format tokens of (see strftime(3)) mode = "a+"			# You might want to use "a+" to append to a file }
+			uri = "logs/output_%F_%T.log"	# The output URI accepts all format tokens of (see strftime(3)) mode = "a+"			# You might want to use "a+" to append to a file flush = false	# Flush or upload contents of the file every time new samples are sent.
+		}
 	}
 }